 United℠ Explorer Card

 This card offers a generous sign-up bonus of 60,000 bonus miles when you spend $3,000 within the first three months of opening your account.
+Plus, an additional 10,000 bonus miles after you spend $6,000 in the first 6 months.
 The Explorer Card comes with no annual fee for the first year ($95 after that) and includes great perks like a free checked bag for yourself and an up to $100 credit every four years to cover the cost of a Global Entry or TSA Precheck application.

 United Club℠ Infinite Card